 Under-Exposing on Purpose

 I have a crush on light that hits my subject and quickly falls off leaving the background to be nearly non-existent.
 I find that this type of light draws me into the photo to allow me to feel the emotion captured.
-I can read the photo with all 5 senses in this delicious light.
 When photographing a subject in this kind of pocket of light, I like to underexpose 1 – 1.5 stops.
-I shoot with both Canon and Nikon and find this to be true with both brands.
-By underexposing a subject that is pretty much in a spotlight, you can keep their beautiful skin tones and the background fades away.
+I shoot with both Canon and Nikon and found this to be true with both brands.
+By under-exposing a subject that is pretty much in a spotlight, you can keep their beautiful skin tones and the background fades away.
 It’s delicious!

-Here are four variations of light where I have under-exposed in camera so that your eyes are drawn to where the light touches and the rest fades away:
+Here are two variations of light where I under-exposed in-camera so that your eyes are drawn to where the light touches and the rest fades away:

 Over-Exposing on Purpose